zjwonder/zjwonder/README.md

 ### About me

 - 📚 I'm a UMKC alumni with a BS in Computer Science!
-- 🔭 At my day job, I collaborate with my team to build and maintain platform-wide applications using .NET 6, DynamoDB, Amazon Aurora, et. al.
+- 🔭 At my day job, I collaborate with my team to build and maintain platform-wide applications using .NET/C#, Lambda, DynamoDB, Aurora, et. al.
-- 🌱 I’m currently building a new application which will enable customers to manage their own users.
-This application will use several architectural choices new to our team, including a mix of relational and non-relational databases, row-level security, semi-automated database updates using Fluent Migrator in a cloud application, and more!
+- 🌱 I just switched teams to help get my company finish the last major part of getting the product suite fully in MVP status!
 - 💬 Ask me about the ACM Code of Ethics and why it matters to me as an engineer!
 - 📫 How to reach me: zju.0228@gmail.com
 - 😄 Pronouns: he/him/his